datstartup/ubuntuopenbox/lessons/m62-grub-bootloader.md

 Please remember: Grub bootloader is a very important component of your system, editing it is a dangerous task.
 {: .notice--danger}

-After editing, run bellow command for the change to be applied.
+After editing, run below command for the change to be applied.

 ```bash
 sudo update-grub